 Instructions

-- Slice onions then saute in olive oil until caramelized.
+- Slice onions then saute in a skillet in olive oil until caramelized.

 - While the onions are sautéing, use a serrated bread knife to slice the bread rolls without separating them.
 You should end up with 2 slabs of bread.